Key Takeaways

 Knowing what to say to your employee with cancer

-Avoid promising financial support without knowing the ins and outs.
-You may be keen to reassure your employee that everything will be fine for them financially to enable them to focus on their illness, yet it is best to find out which reasonable adjustments for employees with cancer can be made first.
+Communication is key, especially when discussing financial support as this will be one of your employees big concerns as well as dealing with the disease.
+Avoid promising financial support without knowing what’s possible.
+You may be keen to reassure your employee that everything will be fine for them financially to enable them to focus on their illness, yet it is best to find out what reasonable adjustments might be needed and whether your employee wants to try to continue to work through treatment.

 Offering your employee practical support